UmmHQ/UmmApp/README.md

 We appreciate your contributions and will review your pull request as soon as possible.

 ### Not Sure Where to Start?
-A good place to start contributing, is the [First time issues project](https://github.com/orgs/ummdotco/projects/1).
+A good place to start contributing is the [First-time issues project](https://github.com/orgs/ummdotco/projects/1).
 <br /><br />

 ## Get in touch
-If you have any questions or concerns, please feel free to reach out to us by email at messenger.umm@gmail.com or on https://twitter.com/Ummdotco.
+If you have any questions or concerns, please feel free to reach out to us by email at messenger.umm@gmail.com or at [Twitter](https://twitter.com/Ummhq).
 We're always happy to help and would love to hear from you.

 Thank you for your interest in Umm.
 We hope you enjoy using the app as much as we enjoyed building it!